-DESERET EVENING NEWS: FRIDAY, MARCH 1, 1963.
+DESERET EVENING NEWS: FRIDAY, MARCH 1, 1961.

 are being rapidly developed.
-The nume ber of oil prospectors (make of them men ignorant of the rules of petro-leum occurrence), is increased by those who, in looking for or developing other minerals, literally "strike oil."
-While petroleum is scattered over a great area, the principal deposits so far discovered follow the fortieth parallel of north latitude through the oil re-gions of Ohio.
-West Virginia and Penngions of Ohio.
-West Virginia and Pennsylvania.

-Eastward we find them again in Gallcla, and the same line not only runs al. most directly through Baku.
-In the great Russian field, but the Japanese deposits are on nearly the same par-

-This signifies simply that the fortieth is the parallel of greatest general in rustrial activity.
+The nums ber of oil prospectors (mass of them men ignorant of the rules of petro-leum cocurrence), is increased by those who, in looking for or developing other minerals, literally "strike oil."
+While petroleum is scattered over a great area, the principal deposits so far discovered follow the fortieth parallel of north latitude through the oil reof north latilude through the oil re-gions of Ohio, West Virginia and Pennsyivania.
+Eastward we find them again in Galicia, and the same line not only runs al-most directly through Baku.
+In the great Russian field, but the Japanese deposits are on nearly the same parallel..
+This signifies simply that the fortleth is the parallel of greatest general in rustrial activity.
 Possibly it is also promising for future oil developments.
-By no means has advantage yet been taken of all the oil of this fortieth parallel.
-The probability is that the de-posits of Wyoming will prove very val-uable when the western increase of pop-ulation justifies their utilization.
-There is in the last sentence some-thing that will strike the thoughtful ones, in velw of the recent discoveries of oil in Utah.
-It is probable that big-deposits will hereafter be found in this State, but it is likely to be some time before the peroleum industry will be a prolific source of revenue in the State.

-Movement to Bear the Stock.
+By no means has advantage yet been taken of all the oil of this fortleth par-allel.
+The probability is that the de-tion of the probability is that the deposits of Wyoming will prove very val-uable when the western increase of population justifies their utilization.
+There is in the last sentence some-thing that will strike the thoughtful ones, in veiw of the recent discoveries of oil in Utah.
+It is probable that big-deposits will hereafter be found in this State, but it is likely to be some time efore the peroleum industry will be prolific source of revenue in the Movement to Bear the Stock.

-The New York correspondent of the Butte Miner says: A mighty contest is in evidence in the stock market, between the buils and the bears, on the American Smelting and Refining issues.
-The traders have formed a bear pool, and they are trying their utmost to force a reaction in both the common and preferred stocks, alleging that al and preferred stocks, alternit that an of the powerful influence of the Stand-ard Oil clique will be thrown against the company as a result of the resigna-tion of H. H. Rogers from the director-

-"Tips" are freely circulated, alleging that certain low prices will be reached, the most reliable statement being that the common stock will ultimately sell at \$21 per share, as compared with its present price, about \$50 per share.
+The New York correspondent of the Butte Miner says: A mighty contest is in evidence in the stock market, be-tween the bulls and the bears, on the tween the bulls and the bears, on the American Smelting and Refining issues.
+The traders have formed a bear pool, and they are trying their utmost to force a reaction in both the common and preferred stocks, alleging that all of the powerful influence of the Stand-and Oil clique will be thrown against the company as a result of the resigna-tion of H. H. Rogers from the director-ate "Tips" are freely circulated, alleging that certain low prices will be reached, the most reliable statement being that the common stock will ultimately sell at \$21 per share, as compared with its present price, about \$50 per share.
 Makes Another Shipment.

-Manager Ed M. McCarlek of the Red Manager Ed M. McCarlek of the Red Wing Extension Mining company says the third shipment of milling ore was made from that property to the Dewey mill today.
-The lot consists of about 150 tons and represents the output for the next month. the past month.
-The property is now said to be paying its way, the extrac-tion of ore from the lower tunnel being sufficient to meet the expenses of the present force of nine men employed there.
+Manager Ed M. McCarick of the Red Wing Extension Mining company says the third shipment of milling ore was made from that property to the Dewey mill today.
+The lot consists of about 150 tons and represents the output for the past month.
+The property is now said to be paying its way, the extrac-tion of ore from the lower tunnel being sufficient to meet the expenses of the present force of nine men employed The Neptune of Bingham marketed a car of ore today.
+Five cars of ore were reported today from the Swansea of Tintic.
+Four cars of ore reached the market today from the Carisa of Tintic.
+The Ajax of Tintic was on the mar-ket today with three cars of ore. the market today with five cars of ore.